What is defamation?

-If defamation is spoken, it is called slander.
-If it is written, it is called libel.
+If defamation is written, it is called libel.
+If it is spoken, it is called slander.
 It can also be a gesture, which is a type of slander.

 The law protects your reputation against defamation.
 If someone defames you, you can sue them for money (called damages) for harming your reputation.

-We explain what’s involved in our page on defamation.
+We explain what kinds of communication are considered defamatory, as well as what's involved in suing someone for defamation.
+See our page on defamation.